mappls-api/mappls-flutter-sdk/README.md

 Powered with India's most comprehensive and robust mapping functionalities.

-1. You can get your api key to be used in this document here: [https://about.mappls.com/api/signup](https://about.mappls.com/api/signup)
+1. You can get your api key to be used in this document here: [Mappls Dashboard](https://auth.mappls.com/console)

 2. The sample code is provided to help you understand the basic functionality of Mappls maps & REST APIs working on **Flutter** development platform.